sjursaa/odin-calculator/README.md

 operate function should take one operator and two numbers as arguments

-# Remaining basic requirements:

-- TODO: implement snarky error message for divide by 0
-- TODO: disable = button for when string lacks all 3 params

 # Extra credit:

 - TODO: add support for Floating numbers as input (add . button)